decodevector/dv-old-website/_posts/2018-03-28-rating-system.markdown

 ---

+_Note_
-_Note_: This rating is in effect from 30th March, 2018.
+* This rating is in effect from 30th March, 2018.
+* The rating begins from 5.